sncfl/netex/documentation/03_data_organisation.md

 ---

-### 3.5.3 Profile versioning (Luxembourg NeTEx Profile)
+### 3.5.3 Profile versioning (CFL NeTEx Profile)

-Beyond entity-level versioning, the Luxembourg NeTEx profile itself evolves.
+Beyond entity-level versioning, the CFL NeTEx profile itself evolves.
 A semantic versioning scheme communicates the type of changes and their impact.

 **Version number format:**